trooperandz/Basic-Portfolio/README.md

  * contact_fixed_container.html
  * style_fixed_width_960px.css

-## Please note that the custom grid system in the exercise makes it impossible to stretch the main `<section>` and `<aside>` areas to the specifications in the original instructions.
+## Please note that the custom grid system in the exercise makes it impossible to stretch the main `<section>` and `<aside>` areas to the specifications in the original instructions when container width == 960px.
 ##Programmatically, the grid system is better for long-term maintenance and adaptability.